-Written content is always going to be important, but 2018 has shown video content to be a priority.
+Written content is always going to be important, but since production became accessible to everyone during the past decade - video is a MUST HAVE.
 But that doesn’t mean you instantly need to go out and invest in five videographers and the most expensive piece of equipment on the market.

 You can get started with your laptops right through to your phones to create high-quality videos.
 To get started, here are nine videos you should definitely consider having on your website.